Split level homes

 Many people are attracted by the sometimes reduced price of hillside sections.
 But it pays to keep in mind that building on a hill will have higher build costs than building on a flat site.
 Additional build costs can include the need for significant earthworks, construction of retaining walls, scaffolding hire, engineering requirements, special drainage solutions.
 And generally increased labour costs.

 Reduce excavation and costs of retaining walls

 In our 50 years, we have successfully designed and built beautiful homes on hills, in alpine and mountainous regions of the rugged South Island.
-Including the Port Hills, Hanmer Springs, the Lewis Pass, Banks Peninsula, St Arnaud, Mt Lyford, Fiordland, Queenstown and Mt Cook National Park to name a few.
+Including the Port Hills, Castle Hill, Hanmer Springs, the Lewis Pass, Banks Peninsula, St Arnaud, Mt Lyford, Fiordland, Queenstown and Mt Cook National Park to name a few.
 If building on a slope is your dream, we do encourage you to get in touch with us to discuss your project.
 Scroll down and click ‘Make an enquiry’ to talk with us.